zerohd4869/MM-DFN/README.md

 bash ./script/run_train_me.sh
 ```

-(To facilitate further exploration by interested parties, we retain the complete code including ablation and control experiments.)
+Note: To facilitate further exploration by interested parties, we retain the complete code including ablation and control experiments.

 ## Results